-Is it possible to mix on headphones?
+Is it possible to mix and master on headphones?
 Yes it is, with Headphone calibration software and a Virtual Mixing Room Simulation or Crossfeed Plugin!

 Free headphone mixing plugin tutorial: